Unemployment Benefits After Being Fired

 Another prerequisite to receiving unemployment benefits is that the employee is actively seeking work.
-Typically, this must be full time work although most states allow employees with a provable disability to obtain benefits as long as the employee is looking for part-time work.
+Typically, this must be full-time work although most states allow employees with a provable disability to obtain benefits as long as the employee is looking for part-time work.
 The last basic eligibility requirement is that the employee is unemployed or partially employed.
-Partially employed means the employee is working for limited hours and/or for a limited amount of money that falls below state-defined limits.
+Partially employed means the employee is working for limited hours and/or for a limited amount of money that falls below state-defined income limits.

 Get Legal Help Today